Recent searches (0)

 The killdeer (Charadrius vociferus) belongs to the class Aves as it is a kind of bird and from the family Charadriidae.

 As killdeers are commonly found South American and North American birds, it can be hard to estimate their exact population.
-However, some sources say that there are about one million killdeers present in this world, other sources even claim a two million population for them.
+However, the IUCN Red List estimates a population of 1 million killdeers present in this world, while Partners in Flight estimates the global breeding population at 2.3 million.

 The killdeer is found in areas such as the savannas, taiga, deciduous forest, parks, and agricultural areas of the Nearctic and Neotropical regions, which are predominantly found in North and South America.